axibase/atsd-jdbc/tracing.md

 Lets enable logging for the [DataGrip](https://www.jetbrains.com/datagrip/) tool as an example.

-* Make sure that the ATSD JDBC driver, necessary logging dependencies, and logging configuration files are located in the /opt/atsd_jdbc directory.
+* Ensure that the ATSD JDBC driver, necessary logging dependencies, and logging configuration files are located in the /opt/atsd_jdbc directory.

 * Create a ATSD JDBC driver configuration in DataGrip.